metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-add-metadata-to-spl-tokens.md

 ## Adding Metadata

 Adding metadata is also as simple as creating an SPL token.
-We will utilize the `createMetadataAccountV3` method from the `mpl-token-metadata` library.
+We will utilize the `createV1` helper method from the `mpl-token-metadata` library.

 Also note that this guide assumes that you already had your off-chain token metadata prepared beforehand.
 We will need the name, off-chain uri address and symbol